pypa/flit/README.rst

 **Flit** is a simple way to put Python packages and modules on PyPI.
-It tries to require less thought about packaging and help you avoid common mistakes.
+It tries to require less thought about packaging and helps you avoid common mistakes.
 See `Why use Flit? <https://flit.readthedocs.io/en/latest/rationale.html>`_ for more about how it compares to other Python packaging tools.